Manual Handling Compensation Claims

 Contact our solicitors today to start your heavy lifting accident claim by calling 0345 872 6666 or complete our online enquiry form and let us know the best time to contact you.

-Our knowledgeable legal experts have many years of experience in handling this type of claim, so you can rest assured we have the know-how required to secure the outcome you are looking for.
+Our legal experts have many years of experience in dealing with lifting and manual handling claims, so you can rest assured we have the know-how required to secure the outcome you are looking for.

 JMW Solicitors has helped employees across a wide range of industries to secure compensation following a manual handling accident at work, including: